3manuek/3manuek/content/posts/2022-12/colemakjourney.md

   - Keyboard
 ---

-## To whom this article might interest
+## To whom this article might be interesting

 This post has no intention to discuss what layout might be better in terms of efficiency, or effort.
 There are a considerable amount of great articles related